XericZephyr/LeetCode/Gossip.md

 * Best Time to Buy and Sell Stock II: This is simple.
 Really.
 * Best Time to Buy and Sell Stock with Cooldown: State Machine is Powerful!!!
 Really!
+* Best Time to Buy and Sell Stock III: State Machine !

 ## Question
 * In level-order traversal or BFS, how does "constant space" count?